nushell/nushell/docs/README-duration-spec.md

 > 0_hour
 0_hours
 ```
-The literal allows multiple aliases for units, but the output always uses one canonic unit.
-The unit is pluralized if the quantity is != 1.
+The literal allows multiple aliases for units on input, but the output always uses one canonic unit.
+The canonic spelling of the unit is pluralized if the quantity is != 1.

-The output is not converted to other time units, no matter how large the quantity is.
+The output is not converted to other time units, no matter how large the quantity is (but see `<duration> | into record --normalize`)

 ### Formatting duration
-Duration allows use of
+Standard string output of a duration is `<integer>_<unit>`  as described [above](#normal_rendering).
+However, an application can apply custom formatting if desired.
+The `<duration> | into record` operation returns a record of `{<unit>:<quantity>}`:
+`
+Duration can be converted into a record